Hill Street Blues: Home media

 20th Century Fox released the first two seasons of Hill Street Blues on DVD in Region 1 in 2006.
 Both releases contain special features including gag reel, deleted scenes, commentary tracks and featurettes.

 On December 5, 2013, Shout!
 Factory announced its acquisition of the rights to the series in Region 1, releasing Hill Street Blues: The Complete Series on DVD on April 29, 2014.
 In late 2014, Shout! began releasing single-season sets.

 In Region 2, Channel 4 DVD released the first two seasons on DVD in the UK in 2006.

 In Region 4, Shock Records released the first three seasons on DVD in Australia on December 4, 2013, and the remaining four seasons on April 30, 2014.

 On December 4, 2013, Shock Records also released a complete series set.

-Spinoff
+Spin-off

 Beverly Hills Buntz

-Beverly Hills Buntz aired on NBC from November 5, 1987 to April 22, 1988.
+Beverly Hills Buntz aired on NBC from November 5, 1987, to April 22, 1988.
 It was a half-hour comedy, a hybrid between light private eye fare and a sitcom.
 Main character Norman Buntz (Dennis Franz) quits Hill Street, moves to Beverly Hills with Sid "The Snitch" Thurston (Peter Jurasik) and becomes a private investigator.
 Thirteen episodes were filmed, though only nine were broadcast.